Singapore will have to ‘wait to see’ what Trump’s policies are and adapt: Shanmugam

 “We see what measures are taken, what steps are taken and we will see how it impacts us then we adapt,” he said.

-On Singapore’s leadership renewal, Mr Shanmugam said the next prime minister will continue to face challenges in an ever-changing world and will need to have the “iron in him”, citing a quote from the late Mr Lee Kuan Yew.
+Asked about Singapore’s leadership renewal, Mr Shanmugam said the next prime minister will continue to face challenges in an ever-changing world and will need to have the “iron in him”, citing a quote from the late founding Prime Minister Lee Kuan Yew.

 "He has got to lead the people.
 This is not a game of cards; it's everybody's lives,” he said.
 “The prime minister needs to have that courage, the steel, the iron, the ability to lead, ability to connect with people, the foresight and manage a team of people … and look at what's happening, take pre-emptive action so that we always land on our feet and we succeed."